Ukrainian Cabbage Rolls Give Scraps a Second Chance

 - Add all veggies to skillet over medium heat.
 Brown slightly before adding tofu as tofu will add moisture and veggies will not saute as well.

 - combine nutritional yeast with 2 parts water to create sauce.
-Add to sauteed veggies.
+Add to sauteed veggies along with 1 cup of tomato sauce.

 - Add filling to cabbage leave to create ukrainian cabbage rolls.
 Secure with toothpick.
-Add v8 juice to top.
+Add v8 juice and 1/2 cup tomato sauce combiend to top.
+Cover with tin foil.
 Bake for 1-1.5 hours until leaves are soft at 350 degrees.

 - top with fresh cilantro.